 - 9.1.
 Tameside recognises that procurement is a critical mechanism for delivering value for money and achieving sustainable outcomes for local communities.
 Effective procurement will assist the council in achieving its ambitions by realising value for money from the way it procures and delivers its services, and uses its resources in an effective way allowing savings to be redirected into front line services.
 It is essential that innovative methods to improve procurement practices and to deliver savings are adopted where appropriate. - 9.2.
 The Council entered into a strategic partnering arrangement with Carillion as part of the Building Schools for the Future programme in 2009.
 This partnering arrangement was delivered through a Local Education Partnership (LEP) which is a limited company.
 The original LEP arrangement ran for ten years with an option to extend by a further five years, up to February 2024.
-The Council's relationship with the LEP is currently being reviewed in light of the collapse of Carillion and the end of the initial ten year period.
 The majority of the Council's capital expenditure has been delivered by the LEP. - 9.3.
 In September 2018, the Council formally joined the STAR procurement shared service, a partnership arrangement between Stockport, Trafford and Rochdale.
-This will provide the Council with much needed capacity and expertise in an area that previously had limited resources.
+This will provide the Council with capacity and procurement expertise.
 The STAR Business Plan and STAR Procurement Strategy set out five objectives that help to deliver a successful procurement service.
 These objectives are commercial, communities, collaboration, compliance and champions.
 Further detail can be found at www.star-procurement.gov.uk